spring-projects/spring-integration/README.md

 **NOTE:** While Spring Integration runs with Java SE 6 or higher, a Java 8 compiler is required to build the project.

-If you encounter out of memory errors during the build, increase available heap and permgen for Gradle:
+If you encounter out of memory errors during the build, increase an available heap and permgen for Gradle:

     GRADLE_OPTS='-XX:MaxPermSize=1024m -Xmx1024m'